Knowledge Sharing Workshops - ITSM

-Your IT team can move towards a flexible and value-driven approach to IT Service Management by implementing an Atlassian based solution, using tools like Jira Service Desk, Insight and Crumbs, our very own simple customer data management tool.
+Your IT team can move towards a flexible and value-driven approach to IT Service Management by implementing an Atlassian based solution, using tools like Jira Service Management, Insight and Crumbs, our very own simple customer data management tool.
 You can also learn more about how New Verve can help you implement or enhance your organisation’s ITSM solution here.
 Get in touch with us to speak to one of our experienced consultants who can give you a detailed step-by-step demo.

 New Verve presents Atlassian in Scotland 2020 Webinar Series

 Want to learn more about IT Service Management and see the results of Atlassian based ITSM solutions?
 Then join us for the New Verve presents Atlassian in Scotland 2020 Webinar Series.
 The webinars present customer success stories, industry presentations and product demos and have featured presentations from Atlassian, Mary’s Meals and Axelos.
 Details of the next webinar can be found on our events page and you can catch up on the rest of the series on our YouTube channel.